developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Action Add Mapping Behavior Type Send Key Code Alt
 Used to alter how a key code is sent as the behavior for a specified key a specified state when the value ***Send Key Code*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type** and should be specified only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code** is specified.

--***Off***- when the key code is sent, it is sent with the ALT keyboard state inactive.
+* ***Off***- when the key code is sent, it is sent with the ALT keyboard state inactive.
 This ensures that the key code is NOT interpreted as an ALT key.

--***On***- when the key code is sent, it is sent with the ALT keyboard state active, ensuring that the key code is interpreted as an ALT key.
+* ***On***- when the key code is sent, it is sent with the ALT keyboard state active, ensuring that the key code is interpreted as an ALT key.

-- If this Managed Configuration is not specified, when the key code is sent, the ALT keyboard state is not changed.
+**Note**: If this Managed Configuration is not specified, when the key code is sent, the ALT keyboard state is not changed.
 This causes the key to be interpreted as an ALT key or not based on the existing state.

 ### Action Add Mapping Behavior Type Send Key Code CTRL
 Used to alter how a key code is sent as the behavior for a specified key a specified state when the value ***Send Key Code*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type** and should be specified only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code** is specified.

-- ***Off*** - when the key code is sent, it is sent with the CTRL keyboard state inactive.
+* ***Off*** - when the key code is sent, it is sent with the CTRL keyboard state inactive.
 This ensures that the key code is NOT interpreted as an CTRL key.

-- ***On*** - when the key code is sent, it is sent with the CTRL keyboard state active.
+* ***On*** - when the key code is sent, it is sent with the CTRL keyboard state active.
 This ensures that the key code is interpreted as a CTRL key.

-- If this Managed Configuration is not specified, when the key code is sent, the CTRL keyboard state is not changed.
+**Note**: If this Managed Configuration is not specified, when the key code is sent, the CTRL keyboard state is not changed.
 This causes the key to be interpreted as a CRTL key or not based on the existing state.

 ### Action Add Mapping Behavior Type Send Key Code Fn
 Used to alter how a key code is sent as the behavior for a specified key a specified state when the value ***Send Key Code*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type** and should be specified only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code** is specified.

--***Off***- when the key code is sent, it is sent with the FN keyboard state inactive.
+* ***Off***- when the key code is sent, it is sent with the FN keyboard state inactive.
 This ensures that the key code is NOT interpreted as an FN key.

--***On***- when the key code is sent, it is sent with the FN keyboard state active.
+* ***On***- when the key code is sent, it is sent with the FN keyboard state active.
 This ensures that the key code is interpreted as an FN key.

-- If this Managed Configuration is not specified, when the key code is sent, the FN keyboard state is not changed.
+**Note**: If this Managed Configuration is not specified, when the key code is sent, the FN keyboard state is not changed.
 This causes the key to be interpreted as an FN key or not based on the existing state.

 ### Action Add Mapping Behavior Type Send Key Code Shift
 Used to alter how a key code is sent as the behavior for a specified key a specified state when the value ***Send Key Code*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type** and should be specified only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code** is specified.

--***Off***- when the key code is sent, it is sent with the Shift keyboard state inactive.
+* ***Off***- when the key code is sent, it is sent with the Shift keyboard state inactive.
 This ensures that the key code is NOT interpreted as an Shift key.

--***On***- when the key code is sent, it is sent with the Shift keyboard state active.
+* ***On***- when the key code is sent, it is sent with the Shift keyboard state active.
 This ensures that the key code is interpreted as an Shift key.

-- If this Managed Configuration is not specified, when the key code is sent, the Shift keyboard state is not changed.
+**Note**: If this Managed Configuration is not specified, when the key code is sent, the Shift keyboard state is not changed.
 This causes the key to be interpreted as a Shift key or not based on the existing state.

 ### Action Add Mapping Behavior Type Send Trigger
 Used to specify the trigger signal that is sent as the behavior for a specified key a specified state when the value ***Send Trigger*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type**.